adrian-1990/bjj-homepage/README.md

 This page contact a form for people who are intrested in learning more about the club / classes.
 There is a video at the bottom of the page showing some highlights of BJJ.

 ## Future features

+Below are a list of features I would like to add to the site to improve user experience and encourage return visits to the site.

 * Club shop
   * I would like to create a club shop where members would be able to buy club merchendise (t-shirts, hoodies, stickers etc.)